Cycling Race Category Checker

 Example and tips

-A 75 kg rider with a 250 W FTP produces 3.33 W/kg, pointing to a mid Category 3 to 4 placement and a Category 4 to 5 USA equivalent.
+A 75 kg rider with a 250 W FTP produces 3.33 W/kg, pointing to a Cat 4 starting category and a Category 4 to 5 USA equivalent.
 If you already hold race points, always enter them — the points rule overrides the power estimate because that is how the governing bodies actually classify riders.
-Use the W/kg figure to track fitness between events rather than as a guarantee of placing.
+Use the W/kg figure to track fitness trends between events rather than as a guarantee of placing, and remember that W/kg on a single test can overstate category-race performance, which depends on tactics and sprint finishing as much as raw threshold power.